Rutuja1923/REST-API-1/README.md

 - View all users in an HTML format.
 - View all users as JSON data.
 - View a specific user by ID.
-- Add a new user (work in progress).
+- Add a new user.
 - Update user details (work in progress).
 - Delete a user (work in progress).